Sojourner Truth Academy

 Equity vision

 We are different sizes, colors, shapes.
 We have different laughs.
 We have our own stories.
 We value each other.
 We learn from one another.
 We support each other.
 We are global citizens.
 We are proud of our own culture.
 We have opportunities.
 Our eyes are open.
 We search for the truth.
 This is our environment.
 We are willing to learn.
-We are students & teachers.
-We have strengths & weaknesses.
+We are students and teachers.
+We have strengths and weaknesses.
 We are successful.
 We do have stories.
 We will not forget where we came from.

 Proficiency